Our Framework

 -

-Examples include pursuing personal/professional development, learning new skills, expanding on personal hobbies
+Examples include pursuing personal/professional development, learning new skills, expanding personal hobbies.

 -

-Ability to expand one’s sense of purpose and meaning in life, understanding own
+Ability to expand one’s sense of purpose and meaning in life, understanding one's own values/beliefs/morals that guide actions.

 -

-Examples include praying, reflection on self and meaning of life
+Examples include praying, reflecting on self and the meaning of life.

 -

-Ability to creating or putting oneself in an environment which supports health/well-being.
-This can be directly (decluttering) or indirectly (adopting environmentally healthy practices)
+Ability to create or place oneself in an environment that supports health/well-being, directly (decluttering) or indirectly (adopting environmentally healthy practices).

 -

-Examples include spending time in nature, purchasing from sustainable businesses, ensuring work station is neat/pleasing to eye
+Examples include spending time in nature, purchasing from sustainable businesses, ensuring the workstation is neat/pleasing to the eye.

 -

-Ability to manage one’s finances well, make prudent financial decisions, feel secure in financial future
+Ability to manage one’s finances well, make prudent financial decisions, and feel secure in financial future.

 -

-Examples include spending within means, decreasing debt, saving for retirement
+Examples include living within one’s means, reducing debt, saving for retirement.

 -